EV9H/bc-project/README.md

 Main Features: (in progress)
 1. Machine-learning technologies that can form personalized learning material based on individual student’s needs and progress over time.
 2. Online managing tools for instructors/teachers to manage the range of topics covered in each lesson plan as well as track student performance statistics (e.g., test scores).
-3. Support printing tests and OCR scanning student's responses for seamless offline usage, as a solution to the practical condition that high-school, in-class teaching environment which does not allow electronic devices for each student.
+3. Support printing tests and OCR/OMR scanning student's responses for seamless offline usage, as a solution to the practical condition that high-school, in-class teaching environment which does not allow electronic devices for each student.
 4. *Gamification elements such as leaderboards or rewards system that encourages competition among students while providing motivation towards mastering classical Chinese language skills .

 Other implementations: